Dhghomon/easy_rust/README.md

                 println!("The second counter is now: {}", counter2);
                 counter2 +=1;
                 if counter2 == 3 {
-                    break 'first_loop; // Break out of `first_loop so we can exit the program }
+                    break 'first_loop; // Break out of 'first_loop so we can exit the program }
             }
         }